Divorce Representation in New York State

 Many immigrants in the U.S. obtain legal status through marriage to a U.S. citizen or lawful permanent resident (LPR).
 A divorce can jeopardize these statuses, depending on the timing, the type of immigration benefit, and the circumstances of the marriage.

-If you're considering divorce or have already been served with papers, I encourage you to reach out for a confidential consultation with an experienced Syracuse divorce attorney to get answers, understand your rights, and take the first step toward peace of mind.
+If you're considering divorce or have already been served with papers, I encourage you to reach out for a free confidential consultation with an experienced Syracuse divorce attorney to get answers, understand your rights, and take the first step toward peace of mind.

 For more details on some of the most commonly asked questions regarding divorce matters in New York State please visit our Frequently Asked Questions Page